 The proposed methods are implemented on top of VTM5.0 [2], and the simulation is performed under common test conditions (CTC) as described in JVET-N1010 [3].
 Table 1, Table 2, and Table 3 summarize the results of method 1, method 2 with encoder-side normative constraints, and method 2 with decoder normative changes.
 Note that if CST is disabled in VTM5.0, under AI condition the BD-rates are 0.41% (Y), 12.73% (Cb), 13.50% (Cr).
 The coding efficiency penalty of the proposed luma-chroma latency reduction methods is much lower than that of disabling CST.

 Table 1.
-Results of the proposed method 1 (LB to be updated)
+Results of the proposed method 1